nirzezak/trash_picking/README.md

 * BiRRT algorithm implementation - `multiarm_planner/rrt/rrt_connect.py`
 * Assuming an initialized `MultiarmEnvironment` (`multiarm_planner/multiarm_environment.py`) - usage of multi-arm BiRRT is through the `birrt` method in `MultiarmEnvironment`
 * `mutliarm_planner/ur5_group.py` includes methods for multi-arm operations, such as multi-arm forward kinematics, multi-arm collision checks and more

+#### Conveyor
+`conveyor.py`
+* The conveyor is a simple box model, that causes objects on top of it to move forward by removing friction and adding velocity
+* Objects that should not be "conveyed", such as the UR5 arms or trash that is picked by an arm, should be added to the `dont_convey` list
+  * If an object was previously conveyed, its friction should be returned to the original value when it is no longer conveyed - otherwise, the behavior is unknown
+* Conveyor speed is adjustable using the `speed` argument and represents the velocity that is given to the objects

+#### Trash
+`models/` `trash.py` `trash_generator.py` `trash_types.py` `configs/trash_configs.py`
+* Trash models can be found in the `models/` directory
+* Trash objects can be summoned using the `TrashGenerator` class

+##### Adding New Trash
+* Add the URDF model to `models/`
+* Create a new config for the trash in `configs/trash_configs.py`.
+The config should include:
+  * Path to the URDF model
+  * Location for spawning the trash - relative to the conveyor position
+  * Points that the trash should be picked up from - relative to the trash object
+    * For example, a water bottle should be picked up from a point close to the lid if it's standing and picked from above rather than the center
+  * Trash type - for deciding which bin the trash should be thrown to

 #### Environment and Main Event Loop
 `environment.py` `real_environment.py` `background_environment.py`